alibaba/bifrostui/packages/bui-core/src/Card/index.en-US.md

 ### Bottom of the card

-`Card`item provided`CardFooter`component, usually used to carry the bottom operating area of the card container.
+The Card component provides a CardFooter sub component, typically used to carry the bottom operating area of the card container.

 ```tsx
 import {